AOT-Technologies/forms-flow-ai-web-components/README.md

 Note :
 *  For normal case, the token should be created by encoding the preferred_username and email.
    * eg: { preferred_username : 'sample' , email : 'sample@gmail.com'}
-*  For multitenancy, tenant key shoul be added along with preferred_username and email
+*  For multitenancy, tenant key should be added along with preferred_username and email
    * eg : { preferred_username : 'sample' , email : 'sample@gmail.com' , tenantKey : 'tenant1'}

 Fourth,